Vending machine business finance

 Why consider a vending machine business?

-Today, vending machines are big business.
-Increasingly more drink and snack dispensing machines are popping up in areas where people are forced to wait, and niche machines are created all the time, selling umbrellas, hot snacks, batteries and even health and beauty items.
+Despite COVID-19, vending machines are still a big business.
+Increasingly more drink and snack dispensing machines are popping up in areas where people are forced to wait, and niche machines are created all the time, selling umbrellas, hot snacks, batteries and even face masks and hand sanitiser.

 The advantages and disadvantages of a vending machine business